-Receivable represents the Company's right to an amount of consideration that is unconditional, i.e., only the passage of time is required before payment of the consideration is due.
+Trade receivable represents the Group's right to an amount of consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
 Receivables are accounted for in accordance with IFRS 9 (Note 3.2).